jbcodeforce/python-code/docs/astronomy/index.md

 When investigating astronomical objects, like active galactic nuclei (AGN), astronomers compare data about those objects from different telescopes at different wavelengths.
 This requires positional **cross-matching** to find the closest counterpart within a given radius on the sky.

-To create a catalog of object from survey images, the source-finding software uses the same technics of going through all the pixels and find peaks that are statistically significant.
+To create a catalog of objects from survey images, the source-finding software uses the same technics of going through all the pixels and find peaks that are **statistically significant**.

 How to calculate distance in the sky?
 Two objects in the same image are not in the same plane, we can compute the angular distance but they may be far aways on those line.

-The cross matching between 2 catalogs: The BSS catalogue lists the brightest sources from the AT20G radio survey while the SuperCOSMOS catalogue lists galaxies observed by visible light surveys.
+The cross matching between 2 catalogs: The BSS catalogue lists the brightest sources from the AT20G radio survey while the SuperCOSMOS catalog lists galaxies observed by visible light surveys.

 The positions of stars, galaxies and other astronomical objects are usually recorded in either equatorial or Galactic coordinates.